Luciee246/cart253/topics/art-jam/README.md

 > The experience is controlled via the mouse.
 Bring the microphone closer to my mouth and I will prepare to sing, and vice-versa!

-I used the text function, which I never used, to write "Music is like oxygen to me"
+I used the text function, which I never used, to write an iconic Elvis quote.
+If you don't know what this references, please search up the quote on YouTube.
+It is very funny.